Verdify

 Example audit output: medtech design-change evidence pack.

 This is the level of specificity the audit is designed to produce before anyone builds.
-The same structure can be applied outside medtech when authority, evidence, and approval paths are explicit.
+The same structure can be applied outside medtech when expertise, evidence, feedback, and approval paths are explicit.

 Workflow stepAI mayAI may notEvidence